aandradebio/V2IDA/README.md

 **P** is how many parts you would like to divide the genome for quasispecies reconstruction (eg. 1 if you dont want to divide)

-Example:
+**Example:**
 ```
-./v2ida.sh sample MN737509 1 10862 5
+./v2ida.sh samples MN737509 1 10862 5
 ```
-In this example, the V2IDA pipeline reads the sample names from the sample.tab file, uses the MN737509.fasta file as reference genome, divides the genome from nucleotide 1 to nucleotide 10.862 in 5 parts.
+In this example, the V2IDA pipeline reads the sample names from the samples.tab file, uses the MN737509.fasta file as reference genome, divides the genome from nucleotide 1 to nucleotide 10.862 in 5 parts.

 To costumize the SNP hard-filtering criteria, we suggest the reading of [GATK'S Best Practices](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows).

-Once the workflow analysis is finished, it generates multiple files that comprise the general statistics and can be opened in any web browser or text editor.
+Once the V2IDA pipeline analysis is finished, it generates multiple files that comprise the general statistics and can be opened in any web browser or text editor.

+Additionally, we suggest the usage of complementary algorithms to perform SNP effect prediction (eg. [SNPeff](https://github.com/pcingola/SnpEff)) and Phylogenetic analysis of reconstructed quasispecies (eg. [Seaview](http://doua.prabi.fr/software/seaview)).

 ## Credits